malkh1/UDP-Tictactoe/README.md

 the player hosting the server will then run the client program.

-another player will connect to the host using the hosts' ip by entering it into the batch file provided.
+another player will connect to the host using the hosts' ip by entering it into the batch file provided. the batch file is location in the
+Online_Tictactoe/out/artifacts/tictactoe_online_jar folder. batch file must be run in the same location as the jar file.

 the server application supports multiple games going at the same time